pratikjshah/sketch-cloud-design-system/README.md

 This plugin lets you..
 - Share Sketch Library from Cloud
 - Share Documnet Colors, Text and Layer styles
-- Share starter Templates / Stickers
+- Drag+drop Templates / Stickers
 - Browse Sketch symbols and documentation in one place
 - Gives you access control
 - Ability to rollout Library updates